11 reasons why raised beds could be a clever design move for your garden

 Raised garden bed ideas are particularly useful in small gardens, where you want to bring in lush planting to a small space.
 Even more so if you have high garden walls that look extremely bare.

 If your garden is on a gradient, raised beds can be a way of landscaping a sloping garden to make it flow better.
+They can also help to add interest to a basic rectangular outdoor space.

 You could try, for instance, having two-tiered corner raised beds.
 In the back section go for tall plants, such as dwarf tree varieties or climbers, whilst in the front bed plant mid to low-growing shrubs and/or seasonal bulbs.